MicrosoftDocs/memdocs/memdocs/intune/user-help/store-recovery-key.md

 ms.collection:
 ---

-# Store a recovery key
+# Store your personal FileVault key

-Store a personal recovery key to complete encryption for your already-encrypted device.
-In addition to satisfying encryption requirements, storing your key in Intune under the management of your IT admin lets you:
+Use the Company Portal website to store a FileVault key for your personally encrypted maccOS device.
+In addition to satisfying encryption requirements, storing your key in Intune enables you to:

-* Easily and quickly retrieve or rotate the key for your encrypted device from any device.
+* Easily and quickly retrieve or rotate the key from any device.
 * Ask your IT support person for help if you need to retrieve or rotate the key and can't access the apps to do it yourself.

 > [!NOTE]
-> IT support people with admin access in Intune can rotate personal recovery keys for device users.
+> IT support people with administrator access to Intune can rotate your personal recovery keys for you.
 They can also view keys, but only those that belong to corporate-owned devices.
-They can't view the keys that belong to personal devices. (*LN: does "marked as corporate" = these macOS devices are "corporate-owned?"
-I wonder if the current phrase could cause confusion?
-I could imagine the device user/reader might say "well, the org could just mark my device as corporate and steal my recovery key."
-Why would an IT person want to see the recovery key?*)
+They can't view keys that belong to personal devices. (*LN:  Why would an IT person want to see the recovery key?
+Just to tell the user what it is?
+Did I interpret this correctly--admin docs say "devices marked as corporate" and I put "corporate-owned" thinking they're they same....*)

 Should you get locked out of your device, you'll be able to retrieve your key from the following locations: